okta/okta.github.io/_source/_posts/2018-01-30-build-secure-todo-app-vuejs-aspnetcore.md

 Enforcing this hierarchy of rules makes it easier to understand how data and changes flow through your app.
 If some piece of state changes, you know that a mutation caused the change.

 As you can see, this app uses the Vuex store to keep track of both the to-do list (the `state.todos` array), and authentication state (whether the user is logged in, what their name is).
-The Dashboard and Login components access this data with computed properties like:
+The Dashboard component accesses this data with computed properties like:

 ```js
 todos () {